ttp0513/ai110-module3show-musicrecommendersimulation-starter/content_based_recommender_dataset_analysis.md

 ### Preferred alternative for this simulator

 The recommended baseline is exact genre and mood matching combined with numeric audio-feature similarity.
-Energy, tempo, valence, danceability, acousticness, and instrumentalness can identify compatible songs across category boundaries without declaring their genres or moods related.
+Energy, tempo, valence, danceability, acousticness, instrumentalness, and liveness can identify compatible songs across category boundaries without declaring their genres or moods related.
 Related-category credit can then be evaluated as an optional experiment rather than treated as required logic.

 A data-rich production system could learn category or song relationships from representative playlist co-occurrence and user behavior such as plays, skips, likes, and replays.
 This simulator does not contain that behavioral evidence, so it should not present its relationships as learned recommendations.